Associate Professor, Health Policy and Management

 Primary Phone: 967-838-0818

-Dr. Jarlenski teaches the following courses:
+Dr. Jarlenski teaches the following course in the spring semester:

 HPM 2063: The Politics of Health Policy

 Please contact her for a syllabus if you are interested in enrolling.